go2garret/Overture-Maps/README.md

 ) TO 'places_fl.csv' WITH (FORMAT CSV);
 </code>
 <p>
-  In this example, we parse the address field into individual fields including city, zipcode, and address.
+  In this example, we parse the address field into city, zipcode, and address (see freeform).
 Just in the state of Florida, it contains location information for over 800,000 business and other locations.
 </p>

+# Finally
+There are more datasets available that are continually being update.
+Hope this helps!